mahasultan/Privacy-Chrome-Extension/README.md

 # Privacy Simplifier Chrome Extension

-**Privacy Simplifier** is a powerful Chrome extension that helps users quickly understand long and complex privacy policies.
+**Privacy Simplifier** is a Chrome extension that helps users quickly understand long and complex privacy policies.
 It provides two main features:

 -  **Summarize** privacy policies in simple language with clickable sections that link back to the original content.
 -  **Q&A** – Ask questions about the current page's privacy policy and get instant, relevant answers.